Epping migrant hotel resident told teenage girl he wanted her baby, court told

 Hadush Gerberslasie Kebatu allegedly made inappropriate comments to the teenager and her friend “without any encouragement” shortly after accepting the food offering, his sexual assault trial was told.

-Chelmsford Magistrates’ Court heard the defendant told the two youngsters “he wanted to have a baby with each of them” before attempting to kiss them.
+Chelmsford Magistrates’ Court heard the defendant, who allegedly said he was from Africa and had arrived in the UK on a boat, told the two youngsters “he wanted to have a baby with each of them” before attempting to kiss them.

 Prosecutor Stuart Cowen said Kebatu had recently arrived in the UK and his “advances” were rejected by the 14-year-olds.